Spanish in the USA: 7 Ways the Language Has Affected U.S. History and Culture

-Ever get sick of staring at your textbook?
-Frustrated you can’t just pick up, move to Madrid and finally learn Spanish once and for all?
-Getting acquainted with the exciting (and growing!)
-Spanish culture and dialects right in your own backyard can light a new fire under your language studies.
+Getting acquainted with the Spanish culture and dialects right in your own backyard can light a new fire under your language studies.

-1. Spanish was the first European language spoken on modern U.S. territory.
+1. The first European language spoken on U.S. territory

 During the 2016 presidential campaign, vice presidential nominee Tim Kaine stirred up controversy when he stated that Spanish was the first European language spoken on U.S. territory.

-The Spanish language first came to the U.S. in 1513, when the explorer Juan Ponce de León came ashore in present-day Florida.
-He returned in 1520 for a second voyage.
+The Spanish language first arrived in what would become the U.S. in 1513, when the explorer Juan Ponce de León came ashore in present-day Florida.

-In fact, the Spanish were also responsible for the first settlement on what’s now the U.S.: the city of St. Augustine, Florida, which was founded in 1565.
-This settlement predated the British lost colony of Roanoake by decades.
+In 1565, The Spanish founded the first Europeans settlement in what is now the US: the city of St. Augustine, Florida (called “San Agustín” at the time).
+This settlement predated the lost British colony of Roanoke by about 20 years.

-English may now predominate in most parts of the U.S., but Spanish has been around for much longer.
+English may now be the dominant language in most of the U.S., but Spanish has been around for much longer.

 Until the Mexican-American war, a large part of California was Mexican territory.
 This means that well into the 19th century there was a huge population of Spanish speakers in the territory.